swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

 ### Test status

-There are currently two failing tests.
-One is for the aforementioned "interpolating an optional" diagnostic; the other is because it generates complicated constraint systems which we hope to simplify in the future.
+There are currently three failing tests.
+One is for the aforementioned "interpolating an optional" diagnostic; the second is because it generates complicated constraint systems which we hope to simplify in the future; the third notes that this change is not binary-compatible.

 New tests have been added which ensure the generated code calls `ExpressibleByStringInterpolation` APIs in the expected way.